 - Follow a specific design principle.
 Set up your color scheme for success by applying them in a way that follows good design principles.

-When you’re ready to get started, use Piktochart to create professional-quality infographics.
+Once you’re ready to get started, use Piktochart to create professional infographics.
 We offer a wide variety of infographic templates for all kinds of messages, brands, and industries.
 Browse through our collection—there’s bound to be one for you.